panchalshubham0608/js-interview-questions/js/design/design_patterns_in_js.md

 - We can either give builder an initializer or return it via static function.
 - To make builder fluent, _return self_
 - Different facets of an object can be built with different builders working in tandem via a base class.

+**Factory Pattern**
+The factory pattern is used to replace class constructors, abstracting the process of object generation so that the type of the object instantiated can be determined at run-time.
+In short, the factory pattern is used to create objects without having to specify the exact class of the object that will be created.

+**Abstract Factory Pattern**
+Abstract Factory Pattern is a creational design pattern that lets you produce families of related objects without specifying their concrete classes.
+Here you create a factory for each item and put all factories in a single (AbstractFactory).